 Following is the formula:

-- Total Liabilities refers to the total number of liabilities of the balance sheet.
-It refers to the total asset number of that particular year in the balance sheet.
+- Total liabilities refer to the total number of liabilities on the balance sheet.
+It refers to the total asset number of that particular year on the balance sheet.

-- Intangible Assets refer to those assets which are intangible and lack physical substance and existence.
+- Intangible Assets refer to intangible assets that lack physical substance and existence.

 Calculation of Tangible Net Worth (with Example)

-Given below is the balance sheet for fiscal 2012-13 of a company in the manufacturing industry.
-It is in the United States and prepares their finances according to US GAAP.
-An analyst wants to analyze the balance sheet position of the firm and calculate the tangible net worth of the company.
+Below is the balance sheet for fiscal 2012-2013 of a company in the manufacturing industry in the United States.
+It prepares its finances according to U.S. GAAP.
+An analyst wants to analyze the firm's balance sheet position and calculate its tangible net worth.

 We have taken liabilities of the company to expect the shareholder equity, retained earnings, and ESOP’s.